algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Testing/test_plan.md

 Since the project is hosted on GitHub, we will use the GitHub "Issues" feature as a tool to create tickets as bug report and test cases.

+whever:
-whever test case and bug report with issues test cases with project and bug report with issues test cases and bug report with project
+- test case and bug report with issues
+- test cases with project and bug report with issues
+- test cases and bug report with project

 ## 4.2 Test Environment